Self-Defence of the Republic of Poland: Social issues

 Afterwards, Samoobrona gradually moved away from social progressivism and started approaching social conservatism.
 After the 2005 Polish parliamentary election, Samoobrona further moved towards the cultural right, and became a left-authoritarian party.
 It strongly opposed abortion and "legalisation of homosexual relationships and their adoption of children".
 After the 2005 election, it was described as far-left socioeconomically and centre-right culturally.
 From 2006 onwards, Samoobrona was also described as a left-wing, but "radical socially conservative" party.
 While in government coalition, SRP participated in formulating a conserative school curriculum that banned addressing homosexuality and only referred to traditional heterosexual families.
 For the PiS-Samoobrona-LPR, LGBT community became the core "other", and was criticized from both a nationalist and moral perspective.
 The coalition's vision was that maintaining and reinforcing Catholic values in Polish society was obstructed by LGBT people.
 In 2006, the party In 2006, together with the PSL and LPR, Samoobrona proposed to add an amendment to the Polish Constitution which would enforce legal protection of human life from the moment of conception, criminalizing abortion in every circumstance.

 The problem of sexual minorities was sometimes consciously marginalised by Samoobrona politicians; it was argued that some left-wing formations gave it too much importance, and thus pushed far more important issues concerning the social and economic rights of the majority of citizens into the background.
 Initially, Samoobrona was declared in its party platform to legalize civil unions to same-sex couples.
 Alongside SLD it was the only party who voted in favor of a bill embracing civil unions in 2004.
-At the same time, Lepper stated that Samoobrona strongly opposes same-sex marrage and allowing same-sex couples to adopt children, stating: "I have nothing against homosexuals, but we must not allow homosexual unions to be legalized, and especially we must not allow them to raise children.
+At the same time, Lepper stated that Samoobrona strongly opposes same-sex marriage and allowing same-sex couples to adopt children, stating: "I have nothing against homosexuals, but we must not allow homosexual unions to be legalized, and especially we must not allow them to raise children.
 You can't avoid this topic.
 But Samoobrona does not agree that people of the same sex should enter into marriage."
 However, Samoobrona then shifted its stance, stating its opposition to same-sex civil unions, and especially objecting to the possibility of allowing same-sex couples to adopt children.
 In 2003, Andrzej Lepper summed up the party's outlook on abortion and LGBT as follows:

 I am speaking clearly on behalf of the Samoobrona Party: Samoobrona will never support any project that aims to take a life.
 We are in favour of protecting life in all its forms, from conception to natural death.
 We will also not support any same-sex marriages.
 We understand the problem.
 They are people, some of them ill, some of them have chosen other friends of the same sex.
 We understand that, but we will not allow it to be sanctioned.
 There must be some tolerance, but it must not be sanctioned.
 It is incompatible with our faith, our ethics and our programme.